European dragon

 The Roman poet Virgil in his poem Culex lines 163–201, describing a shepherd battling a big constricting snake, calls it "serpens" and also "draco", showing that in his time the two words probably could mean the same thing.
-The European dragon we know today is based on the model of the ancient Greek dragon par excellence, Typhon.
-Typhon was represented as a winged, fire-breathing, serpent-like creature.

 In and after the Early Middle Ages, the European dragon is typically depicted as a large, fire-breathing, scaly, horned, lizard-like creature; the creature also has leathery, bat-like wings, and a long, muscular prehensile tail.
 Some depictions show dragons with one or more of: feathered wings, crests, ear frills, fiery manes, ivory spikes running down its spine, and various exotic decorations.

 In folktales, dragon's blood often contains unique powers, keeping them alive for longer or giving them poisonous or acidic properties.
 The typical dragon in Christian culture protects a cavern or castle filled with gold and treasure.
 An evil dragon is often associated with a great hero who tries to slay it, and a good one is said to give support or wise advice.

 Though a winged creature, the dragon is generally to be found in its underground lair, a cave that identifies it as an ancient creature of earth.

 Dragons have been mentioned in European literature since antiquity.
 In some accounts, the hero Sigurð defeats Fáfnir by digging a pit and then lying in wait, piercing his heart with a sword as he passes overhead and slaying him.
 This concept is also seen in various other dragon stories.
 In many portrayals of the European dragon, it is shown as a greedy beast who wanted wealth and other valuables.
 This includes the prominent dragons in Germanic mythology, Fáfnir and the killer of Beowulf.